alonana/kubernetes/README.md

 ## Envoy
 The Envoy container is a kubernetes Pod deployment of a modified envoy docker image.
-The modification includes a script `envoy_wrapper.sh` that starts envoy in the background, and prints a message to STDOUT every 10 seconds.
+The modification includes a [script](./envoy/docker/envoy_wrapper.sh) that starts envoy in the background, and prints a message to STDOUT every 10 seconds.
 The message format is:
 ```